 Double engine govt changing UP with double speed: Modi

-Kushinagar (UP), Oct 20 (IANS) Prime Minister Narendra Modi on Wednesday said that the double engine government was changing Uttar Pradesh with double speed.
+Kushinagar (UP): Prime Minister Narendra Modi on Wednesday said that the double engine government was changing Uttar Pradesh with double speed.

 Addressing a rally in Kushinagar, the Prime Minister said that the Yogi Adityanath government has defeated the land mafia in the state.